Arkansas Concurrent Challenge | CCS

 - If a student fails to complete an endorsed concurrent credit course or certificate program course a second time, the student shall be ineligible to reapply or receive the scholarship again.
 This also applies to a student that drops out of an endorsed concurrent credit course or certificate program course before the end of the semester.

-Only high school students who are classified as a Junior or Senior can qualify.
+Only high school students who are classified as a Sophomore, Junior, or Senior can qualify.
 Contact your high school counselor or local college advisor for student and course eligibility.